darkperis/wcms-polls/CONTRIBUTING.md

 You are not welcome :D
-It is an internal project
+It is a private project